Research with obvious, short-term applications such as that in energy and health is underpinned by a vibrant base in blue-skies research.

 It’s vitally important that we fund this so-called ‘basic’ research, but it’s much harder to draw catchy comparisons between the investment we make and the size of the objectives scientists are aiming for—often because, in the curiosity-driven world of blue-skies science, there aren’t any objectives other than understanding itself.

 A high-profile contemporary example of blue-skies research is the Large Hadron Collider, or LHC, at CERN in Switzerland.
 It’s the largest scientific experiment ever built, an incredible engineering feat which accelerates protons to 99.999999% the speed of light—very nearly the fastest it’s possible to go—to probe the inner structure of matter and understand the fundamental workings of the Universe.
-Indeed, 2012 saw the discovery of a particle—most likely the Higgs boson—which, pending further tests, confirms a prediction made in the 1960s about why particles have mass.
+Indeed, 2012 saw the discovery of a particle called the Higgs boson which explains why other particles like electrons have mass.
+This confirmed a theoretical prediction made in the 1960s, and won Peter Higgs and François Englert the 2013 Nobel prize.

 This kind of fundamental research may sound intellectually decadent, but the LHC’s predecessor accelerators have been responsible for a variety of spin-out technologies, from health physics to microchip manufacture.
 In fact, if it weren’t for scientists at CERN, you might not be reading this at all—the lab provided the setting, in 1989, for the development of the World Wide Web.
 This is the kind of totally unforeseen spin-out we sometimes get from basic science: CERN’s high concentration of bright people and networked computers just happened to be in the right place at the right time.
 But when you write a grant application to investigate some obscure aspect of the nature of the Universe, it would be pretty bizarre to write ‘one in a million chance of revolutionising society’, even though that chance is implicit in many basic research projects.